lamhq/tech-notes/pages/devops/linux/distributions.md

 Alpine Linux is actively maintained and updated with new features, security patches, and bug fixes.

-Uses apk (Alpine Package Keeper) for package management.
+Uses `apk` (Alpine Package Keeper) for package management.
+Doesn’t strictly adhere to either the Debian-style or Redhat-style package management conventions.